Khaalex1/LIFI_Arduino/README.md

 # LIFI_Arduino

-Arduino academic project made with my friend J. FOYANG NZEDOM during our first year in engineering school, in particular for the Digital Electronics course delivered by Dr. B. ZERR.
+Arduino academic project made with my friend J. FOYANG NZEDOM during our first year in engineering school, for the Digital Electronics course.

 It illustrates a LIFI communication using the rudimentary modulation technique known as PPM : to make it simple, to each letter of the alphabet corresponds a certain duration of light emission, which is its signature.